lindenb/jvarkit/docs/MiniGenotyper.md

       faidx and with picard/gatk CreateSequenceDictionary or samtools dict.
       This can be used multiple times if there is more than one REF.
       Default: []
+    --skip-illegal-variant
+      just skip illegal variant in the VCF (not diallelic SNPs)
+      Default: false
     --tmpDir
       tmp working directory.
 Default: java.io.tmpDir
       Default: []